Get a test every three days

 A walk-in facility is available each day but to help us to manage demand we ask that, where possible, you book an appointment slot.

-The test centre is open:
+The on-campus test centre (at the Sports Centre) is open:

 - 8.30am – 5pm Monday to Friday